-Seasonal analysis showed that the highest blood lead levels were generally between January-March/April, increasing in warm/ hot dry weather, which also corresponds with many children having their first test (Figure 2).
-The total rainfall, 174mm, was still well under the median and a maximum temperature record was set in 2020.
-Most rain (78%, 136mm) occurred in the second half of the year, with 111mm falling between August and October.
+Seasonal analysis has shown that the highest blood lead levels were generally between January-March/April, increasing in warm/ hot dry weather, which also corresponds with many children having their first test.
+The POCT strip recall in early September resulted in only 19 children tested (compared to 127 in 2020) between September - December.
+While these months are included in Figure 9 below, the geomeans reflect the small number of children tested, and are only reported for completeness.